-At the same time, few young people see social entrepreneurship as a career path.
-They consider it too risky or complicated, and even youth workers often lack tools to guide them.
-This project will help young people develop an entrepreneurial mindset, learn how to build socially impactful businesses, and take first steps toward self-employment while improving their communities.
+This project helped young people to develop an entrepreneurial mindset, learn how to build socially impactful businesses, and take first steps toward self-employment while improving their communities.

-We also address the urban–rural gap.
+It also addressed the urban–rural gap.
 In rural areas, young people have fewer opportunities, mentors, and funding options in social entrepreneurship.
-Our project will offer equal access to training and resources, empowering youth wherever they live.
+This project offered equal access to training and resources, empowering youth wherever they live.

-Youth workers will gain practical methods, activities, and examples to teach social business skills.
-They will learn how to support young people in developing initiatives, solving local problems, and finding funding for social enterprises.
+Youth workers gained practical methods, activities, and examples to teach social business skills.
+They learned how to support young people in developing initiatives, solving local problems, and finding funding for social enterprises.

-The project will strengthen creativity, problem-solving, teamwork, and leadership, helping participants in any career path.
-It will also show how social enterprises reinvest profits for social good and measure their impact.
+The project strengthened creativity, problem-solving, teamwork, and leadership, helping participants in any career path.
+It also showed how social enterprises reinvest profits for social good and measure their impact.

-Inclusion is central to our approach.
-We will involve youth workers supporting disadvantaged youth and create an open, supportive environment for everyone.
+Inclusion was central to the training's approach.
+It involved youth workers supporting disadvantaged youth and created an open, supportive environment for everyone.

-Finally, we aim to enhance European cooperation by bringing together youth workers, social entrepreneurs, and organizations to share best practices, build partnerships, and develop future Erasmus+ initiatives.
+Finally, it aimed to enhance European cooperation by bringing together youth workers, social entrepreneurs, and organizations to share best practices, build partnerships, and develop future Erasmus+ initiatives.

 Venue: Klaffer, Austria